owenroberts/animationfortheweb/README.md

 `animateColor` for color attributes like `fill` and `stroke`
 `animateMotion` to animate along a path

-For animations to run they need these basic attributes (there are many others that can be added)
+For animations to run they need these basic attributes (there are many others that can be added, for example,  check out the <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/calcMode" target="blank">calcMode attribute</a> for easing).

 `attributeName` or what to animate
 `from` where to start